ainzero/ray-tracer-rust/README.md

 # ray-tracer-rust
-A raytracer written in Rust
+A raytracer written in Rust following the 'Ray Tracing in One Weekend' guide (https://raytracing.github.io/books/RayTracingInOneWeekend.html)